 apply now for revolving loan funds

 Deadwood Lead Economic Development Corporation established a revolving loan fund with grants provided by the USDA.
 Loans are intended to create and/or retain jobs through start-up businesses or business expansion.
-Currently there are 14 businesses in Deadwood, Lead and Central City area that have been able to develop because of this program.
+The DLEDC was established in 1989, and since then they have supported approximately 100 businesses, and has invested nearly $15 million.

 LOOKING FOR A NEW JOB?